-Ashmore is committed to internal progression of its employees to ensure that we retain our most talented people.
+Ashmore is committed to internal progression of its employees to ensure that it retains the most talented people.

-The diverse and global nature of our business allows us to consider placing talented individuals into very different opportunities around the globe and into very different types of businesses in order to foster their development, and to benefit our clients.
+The diverse and global nature of our business allows the organisation to consider placing talented individuals into very different opportunities around the globe and into very different types of businesses in order to foster their development, and to benefit clients.